 eBay president Devin Wenig said, “the eBay logo is known the world over, so changing it was not a decision made lightly.
 The time felt right.”

-The old wordmark had a lot more character.
-It’s a shame to see it replaced with a design that loses that distinction, even if its website placement always seemed like an afterthought, squashed in the corner, no room to breath.
-But as a company with such a unique name and palette I doubt the change will have an adverse affect.
-The update is more typically representative of a mature, established organisation, rather than a quirky startup, and that’ll probably please the shareholders.
+The old wordmark had much more character, so it’s a shame to see that distinction lost, even if its website placement always seemed like an afterthought — squashed up in the corner, no room to breath.
+But as a company with such a unique name and palette I can’t imagine the change will have a negative affect.
+The update is more typically representative of an established organisation, rather than a quirky startup.
+That’ll probably please the shareholders.